+\Monthly Data

-Data Source: Credit Suisse, Bloomberg, Ibbotson Associates.
-Index definitions on p.
-15
+Source: Credit Suisse, The BLOOMBERG PROFESSIONALTM service, Ibbotson Associates

-Even taking into account the massive equity bull market of the mid to late 1980's and the enormous technology and internet rallies of the late 1990's (two equity runs not likely to be repeated in our lifetimes), high vield bonds have performed slightly lower than equities (as measured by the S&P 500) with approximately 45% less risk.
-This puts the risk adjusted performance for high yield sizably higher than that of equities (return per measure of risk of 1.10 for high yield versus 0.63 for the S&P 500, "return/risk" column).
-In all of these listed time periods of returns gand risk, high yield outperforms on a risk adjusted basis.
-Surprisingly, a even looking at the highest and lowest annual return column, another $\overline{\frac{1}{12}}$ measure of risk/volatility, high yield performed higher than the S&P 🚋 500 on the upside and lower on the downside.
+Even taking into account the massive equity bull market of the mid to late 1980's and the enormous technology and internet rallies of the late 1990's (two equity runs not likely to be repeated in our lifetimes), high yield bonds have performed only slightly lower than equities (as measured by the S&P 500) with approximately 45% less risk.
+However, the risk adjusted performance for high yield is sizably higher than that of equities (return per measure of risk of 1.13 for high yield versus 0.68 for the S&P 500, "return/risk" column).
+In all of these listed time periods of returns and risk, high yield outperforms on a risk adjusted basis.
+Surprisingly, even looking at the highest and lowest annual return column, another measure of risk/volatility, high yield performed higher than the S&P 500 on the upside and lower on the downside.
 It would make sense that equities would have greater upside because they have more risk, but this is not the case.
 It is also worth noting that high yield has also outperformed the other fixed income asset classes (the various government, mortgage, and investment grade corporate bond indexes listed) on a pure returns basis over this period.

 One final note on risk and return.
 At the end of the day, most investors care about true loss of capital not just volatility.
-Interestingly, high yield bonds as represented by the JP Morgan HY Index in Chart 13, have only had four years of negative returns since 198018.
+Interestingly, high yield bonds as represented by the JP Morgan HY Index in Chart 11, have only had four years of negative returns since 1980.